lneuendorf/LDC_Test/README.md

 # About
-This repo is a Python Exam given by Louis Dreyfus Company, where I was tasked to create data visualizations analyzing the market and a model forecasting coffee prices.
+This repo is a Python Exam given by Louis Dreyfus Company, where I was tasked with creating data visualizations analyzing the coffee commodity market and building a model forecasting coffee prices.

 # Setting Up the Conda Environment
 Clone the repo: